What is Mega Glalie in Pokémon GO?

 Boosted Candy & Catch Bonuses – Mega Glalie

-- Increased chance of XL Candy (for high-level players)
+- Higher chance of receiving XL Candy (for higher-level trainers)

 - Raid catches